Admission to The University

 All applicants to a Master’s degree program must submit previous transcripts for evaluation.

-All applicants of Silicon Valley University (SVU) whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL® (Test of English as a Foreign Language), the academic format of the IELTSTM (International English Language Testing System), or the ￼￼￼￼TOEIC® (Test of Communication).
+Applicants of Silicon Valley University (SVU) whose native language is not English have to demonstrate an established level of English language proficiency through one of the following tests: the TOEFL® (Test of English as a Foreign Language), the academic format of the IELTS™ (International English Language Testing System), or the TOEIC® (Test of English for International Communication), etc.

 The following table explains the TOEFL®, IELTSTM, and TOEIC® requirements at SVU.
 Note that there is no separate essay score on the internet-based TOEFL® as essay scores are included in the writing score.
 Although the internet-based TOEFL® includes a speaking component, a minimum score on the speaking section is not required.